chrisjackson-pellicle/hybpiper-nf/README.md

      --paralog_warning_min_len_percent <decimal>
                                               Minimum length percentage of a contig vs reference protein length for a paralog warning to be generated and a putative paralog contig to be recovered.
 Default is 0.75

      --translate_target_file_for_blastx       Translate a nucleotide target file.
 If set, the --use_blastx is set by default.
 Default is off

      --use_trimmomatic                        Trim forwards and reverse reads using Trimmomatic.
 Default is off

      --trimmomatic_leading_quality <int>      Cut bases off the start of a read, if below this threshold quality.
                                               Default is 3

      --trimmomatic_trailing_quality <int>     Cut bases off the end of a read, if below this threshold quality.
-Default 3
+                                              Default is 3

      --trimmomatic_min_length <int>           Drop a read if it is below this specified length.
 Default is 36